elnukakujo/OpenAI_Assistant_M2_Gen/README.md

 ## The data folder
 - The folder **DSL2Gen** contains the problem descriptions and the outputs of the DSLs.
     - **description.txt** is the domain description for the LLM to build from.
 It is mandatory for the assistant to work.
-    - **solution.json** is for evaluation of the output purpose, comparing the LLM output with the product of a domain expert with the same domain description.
+    - **json/solution.json** is for evaluation of the output purpose, comparing the LLM output with the product of a domain expert with the same domain description.
+    - **json/pre_model.json** is if the user wants the assistant to work on an existing version of the model.

 - The folder **Example** contains the domain description/solution examples to pass to the LLM.
 The folder requires:
     - **description.txt** the problem description